Alfreð Finnbogason

-Alfreð Finnbogason (born 1 February 1989) is an Icelandic professional footballer who plays as a forward for Danish Superliga club Lyngby Boldklub and the Iceland national team.
+Alfreð Finnbogason (born 1 February 1989) is an Icelandic former professional footballer who played as a striker.

 With Heerenveen, Alfreð was the Dutch Eredivisie's top scorer in the 2013–14 season with 29 goals, a tally topped only by Luis Suárez, Cristiano Ronaldo and Jonathan Soriano in Europe's top leagues that season.

 Alfreð made his debut for the Iceland national team against the Faroe Islands in 2010.
-He has earned 63 caps to date, scoring 15 goals.
+He has earned 72 caps to date, scoring 18 goals.
 He was part of their squad at UEFA Euro 2016 and the 2018 FIFA World Cup, where he became the first Icelander to score a goal in the FIFA World Cup.

 Club career

 Born in Grindavík, Alfreð played for Ungmennafélag Grindavíkur's youth teams while also spending two years of his childhood in the Scottish capital Edinburgh.
 Alfreð played for boys' club Hutchison Vale, and became a fan of Hibernian, while his father studied in the city.